cubica/p2p-wpml/readme.txt

 **p2p-wpml** is a [WordPress](http://wordpress.org/) plugin that integrates [iCanLocalize's WPML](http://wpml.org/) and [Posts 2 Posts](http://scribu.net/wordpress/posts-to-posts).

+The following table shows version compatibility between this plugin, other plugins and Wordpress:

+* P2P-WPML 1.0

+	* P2P 0.8
+	* WPML 2.3.3, 2.3.4
+	* Wordpress 3.2.1

+* P2P-WPML 1.1

+	* P2P 1.3.1
+	* WPML 2.5.2
+	* Wordpress 3.4.1

-This plugin has been tested with WordPress version 3.4.1, WPML version 2.5.2, and Posts 2 Posts version 1.3.1.
-Earlier versions of the Posts 2 Posts are not compatible with this plugin.
+This plugin has been only tested with the above version combinations; different versions of Wordpress or the plugins may break this plugin's functionality so use it at your own risk.

 = Features =